 Jeremy Whitaker, EdD, MPH – President

 Dr. Jeremy Whitaker is the public health program director at both Wartburg College in Waverly and Allen College in Waterloo.
 He earned a Master of Public Health from the University of Iowa in 2005 and a Doctor of Education (EdD) in Health Education from the University of Northern Iowa in 2017.
 Prior to working in higher education, Dr. Whitaker worked at Shasta County Public Health (California), the Iowa Department of Public Health, Wellmark, and the Iowa Hospital Association.
-Prior to his career in public health, he served in the United States Air Force as an air traffic controller and meteorologist.
+Before he began his career in public health, he served in the United States Air Force as an air traffic controller and meteorologist.
 He has been a member of IPHA for five years, and values its role as an independent voice in Iowa, which allows it to join the fight to represent public health when other organizations cannot get involved.